Overview of DevOps

 A study by Grand View Research says that the DevOps market size across the globe is estimated to reach $12.85 billion by 2025.
 According to SD times report, “Indeed’s job postings show that the role of a DevOps Engineer has seen 225% jump”.
 DevOps Engineer is in the 2nd position on Glassdoor’s rankings for 50 Best Jobs in America.
 Glassdoor says the average annual salary of a DevOps Engineer ranges from $135,000 to $180,000.

-According to reportlinker.com, the DevOps market size is forecasted to grow from ~$3.4B in 2018 to ~$10.3B by 2023, at a Compound Annual Rise rate of 24.70 percent during the forecast period.
-Being in computers field, you must be aware about this buzzword “taking the IT world by storm, that is “DevOps”.
+According to Reportlinker, the DevOps market size is forecasted to grow from approximately US$3.4B in 2018 to US$10.3B by 2023, at a Compound Annual Rise rate of 24.70 percent during the forecast period.
+Being in the technology field, you must be aware of this buzzword taking the IT world by storm, ‘DevOps.’
 This tutorial will take you through the main concepts of DevOps with its important tools and use cases.

 Here we have the list of topics if you want to jump right into a specific one:

 Don’t get scared with this term “DevOps”, it is nothing but a practice or methodology of making “Developers” and “Operations” folks work together, hence the term “DevOps”.
-How exactly is this achieved, will discuss as we move further.
+How exactly is this achieved?
+We will discuss this as we move further.

 Before understanding the concepts and methodology of DevOps, we need to understand why do we even need DevOps?
 Why DevOps?
 Why not other methods?